Carly Bleathman

 It is important to remember that ESG is not just focused on carbon footprint reduction – it covers a huge range of environmental impacts, your business social contribution and issues around ethical behaviour and corporate governance.

 Proactively addressing ESG issues can have a serious impact on your bottom line.
 Practices such as adopting greener energy and focusing on employee wellbeing to reduce employee turnover can result in long-term cost reductions.
-And a strong ESG focus can open up innovative opportunities and give your business a competitive advantage – resulting in products and services that consumers are willing to pay a premium for.
+And a strong ESG focus can provide innovative opportunities and give your business a competitive advantage – resulting in products and services that consumers are willing to pay a premium for.

 Taking time to explore and understand what ESG means for your business can help clarify how your ESG strategy can effectively support your core commercial ambition.
 Engaging with investors and scanning the consumer horizon will help you understand the environmental and social issues that are important to them, as this can help your business create long-term value and ensure growth in a world where priorities are changing.